nullchinchilla/docs.celerium.io/specifications/block-and-transaction-format.md

 The state tree of each block is an MBPT storing mappings generally related to state useful for light clients.
 The purpose of lumping it into one tree is to support future features while keeping backwards compatibility with clients \(though not auditors\).
 This _currently_ is the following:

 * A mapping from `["utxo.value", txInput]`, for every UTXO represented as a TxInput structure, to a TxOutput structure.
-Both these structures are defined in the subsequent section on transactions.
+Both these structures are defined in the subsequent section on transactions.d
 * A mapping from `["utxo.coincount", consHash]` for every constraint with active coins \(the double hashing is to prevent DoS vectors from really huge constraints\), to the \(RLP-encoded\) number of unspent UTXOs with that constraint.
 Of course, constraints with no active coin would not have an entry here.

 These mappings allow the basic function of a "SPV" client to be entirely trust-free, unlike the situation in Bitcoin where hiding coins or misrepresenting spent status of coins is possible.